theforeman/theforeman.org/plugins/foreman_openscap/0.5/index.md

     ---
     :enabled: true

-    :reportsdir: /path/to/saved/arf_reports/
+    # Log file for the forwarding script.
+    :openscap_send_log_file: /var/log/foreman-proxy/openscap-send.log

+    # Directory where OpenSCAP audits are stored
+    # before they are forwarded to Foreman
-    :spooldir: /path/to/arf_reports/which/failed/to/post/to/foreman
+    :spooldir: /var/spool/foreman-proxy/openscap

+    # Directory where OpenSCAP content XML are stored
+    # So we will not request the XML from Foreman each time
+    :contentdir: /var/lib/openscap/content

+    # Directory where OpenSCAP report XML are stored
+    # So Foreman can request arf xml reports
+    :reportsdir: /usr/share/foreman-proxy/openscap/reports

+    # Directory where OpenSCAP report XML are stored
+    # In case sending to Foreman succeeded, yet failed to save to reportsdir
+    :failed_dir: /usr/share/foreman-proxy/openscap/failed

 ### 2.3 Installing puppet-foreman_scap_client

     puppet module install isimluk-foreman_scap_client

 This puppet module will automatically install foreman_scap_client (if not installed) and will configure the client's ```/etc/foreman_scap_client/config.yaml``` with parameters which are needed for the operation of foreman_scap_client.
-The module is used by Foreman to automate the configuration and trigigering foreman_openscap_client, so you should install it in all puppet environments that your hosts use.
+The module is used by Foreman to automate the configuration and triggering of foreman_openscap_client, so you should install it in all puppet environments that your hosts use.

 # 3. Upgrading from 0.4.x